AnastasiaTsi/pre-commit/README.md

 ## How to use:

-Add this file inside your `.git` folder inside your project
+Add `pre-commit` file inside your `.git` folder of your project.

+Next time you add (or remove) a `console.log` you will be prompted on you console with them.

+You can choose if you want to abord or continue your commit.